damianhakert/damianhakert.github.io/source/handbook/contracts/index.md

 ## PROPRIETARY INFORMATION AND ASSIGNMENT AGREEMENT<a name="PIAA"></a>

-This **Proprietary Information and Assigment Agreement** (“Agreement”) is made between [**GitLab Inc.**, a Delaware corporation in the United States **OR** **GitLab B.V.**, a corporation in the Netherlands] (the “Company”) and **[First name, Last Name]** (“Contributor”), and effective as of **[Date]**.
+This **Proprietary Information and Assigment Agreement** (“Agreement”) is made between {**GitLab Inc.**, a Delaware corporation in the United States **OR** **GitLab B.V.**, a corporation in the Netherlands} (the “Company”) and {**First name, Last Name**} (“Contributor”), and effective as of {**Date**}.
 WHEREAS, the Company desires to employ or contract, or continue to employ or contract with Contributor to render services to the Company and Contributor desires to render such services;
 WHEREAS, as a material condition of and inducement for the Company sharing proprietary and confidential business relationships and information with Contributor, and providing training and other resources to Contributor, the Company requires Contributor to execute, deliver, and comply with this Agreement; and
 WHEREAS, for other good and valuable consideration provided at this time and during Contributor’s tenure, the adequacy and receipt of which is hereby acknowledged by Contributor, Contributor and the Company agree:

 **1\.
 CONFIDENTIAL INFORMATION.**